 The diversity and complexity of these freshwater and coastal systems requires a broad academic platform for an effective integration between the institutions representing different ecosystems scenarios and management cultures.

-The initiative of Joint European Erasmus Mundus Master in WAter and COastal MAnagement (WACOMA) has a central focus that integrating the multidisciplinary aquatic, environmental and marine sciences into an advanced teaching program, while promoting an exchange of informations with a direct involvement of the coastal end users and stakeholders.
+The initiative of Joint European Erasmus Mundus Master in ENVIRONMENTAL ASSESSMENT AND MANAGEMENT, Curriculum Water and Coastal Management (WACOMA) has a central focus that integrating the multidisciplinary aquatic, environmental and marine sciences into an advanced teaching program, while promoting an exchange of informations with a direct involvement of the coastal end users and stakeholders.

 Like all interface systems, fresh water and marine environments are highly complex and dynamic.
 Therefore their management must be implemented through a strategic integration of the series of different technical items.
 A successful future manager/investor/advisor like our prospective Erasmus Mundus Master students, need to gain the knowledge of these technical items and to dominate an efficient method leading to their integration within one formal system.

 The course objective is to train managers and scientists for Water and Coastal Zone Management, with a solid knowledge of environmental and legal instruments.

 The course draws on EU research projects and case studies, as well as laboratory experiments and field trips.
 The program includes experience in modern practical, analytical and numerical methods applicable to water and coastal management.
 Students are trained in both the collection and analysis of data and the transformation of data into information.